ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 * Beginner/Intermediate knowledge of data science operations.

 Data for this project can be found in <a href="https://github.com/ONSgeo/geospatial-training/" target="_blank">this repo</a> under `_docs/intro_to_qgis/edinburgh_data`.
+Click on the Code button and download the zip file.
+The zip file will download to your download folder, double click on the zip file and then 'geospatial-training-master'.
+There are other geospatial courses included in the zip file; navigate to the intro_to_qgis folder within _docs and copy the folder.</p>
+<p>Create a new folder on a network share with a name of your choice and save the folder you copied from the zip file within the new folder.
+The copied folder will contain the data required to complete this course.</p>
+<p>Any image files within the folder are not required and may be deleted.

 ---

 ## QGIS Basics
-This first module will cover the basics of using QGIS: including  basic ui elements, project setup, loading data, and some basic functionality.
+This first module will cover the basics of using QGIS: including  basic user interface (UI) elements, project setup, loading data, and some basic functionality.

 ### Loading QGIS
 Before loading QGIS, please check your version number.
-This tutorial will use QGIS 3.10.
+This tutorial will use QGIS 3.28.11.

+To open QGIS, click on QGIS Desktop.
 Upon opening QGIS, you should be met with a screen similar to that below:

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/untitled_startup.jpg?raw=true" alt="Blank, unsaved project created at program startup">